-- Confidential records kept on a child are shared with the child's parents or those who have parental responsibility for the child in accordance with the Confidentiality and Children's Records policy, and only if appropriate under the guidance of the local safeguarding partners. - All staff understand their responsibilities under the General Data Protection Regulation 2018, and understand relevant safeguarding legislation, statutory requirements and local safeguarding partner requirements and ensure that any information they may share about parents and their children with other agencies is shared appropriately and lawfully.

-All suspicions and investigations are kept confidential and shared only with those who need to know.
+- Confidential records kept on a child are shared with the child's parents or those who have parental responsibility for the child in accordance with the Data Protection and Confidentiality, and Childrens records policies, and only if appropriate under the guidance of the local safeguarding partners. - All staff understand their responsibilities under the General Data Protection Regulation 2018, and understand relevant safeguarding legislation, statutory requirements and local safeguarding partner requirements and ensure that any information they may share about parents and their children with other agencies is shared appropriately and lawfully. - All suspicions and investigations are kept confidential and shared only with those who need to know.
 Any information is shared under the guidance of the local safeguarding partners and in line with the General Data Protection Regulation 2018, Data Protection Act 2018, and Working Together 2018.